6 questions to ask before moving to a new suburb

 Take a look through the properties currently advertised for sale and rent on Homely to see if the median list price is comfortably within your financial means.
 If you’re planning to buy, you may also like to look at recent sales in the area in Homely’s sold hub to see what types of properties your money can get you.
 If you’re ready to buy, set up a meeting with a mortgage broker to know your limit, to arrange pre-approval and organise a home loan.

 On top of rent or mortgage repayments, you’ll need to factor in additional costs to see if the new suburb would suit your current household income.
-You may want to figure out how much petrol you’ll use on average, parking expenses if you drive to work or the cost of public transport for your new commute.
+You may want to figure out how much petrol you’ll use on average, which can be varied depending on the area, parking expenses if you drive to work or the cost of public transport for your new commute.

 Set up a quick budget factoring in all your monthly expenses like groceries, eating out, internet, fitness, utilities, subscriptions, transport, childcare, school fees, rates and the mortgage/rent to ensure your planned move is feasible in the long-term and won’t put you under financial strain.